armele/mctradepost-retro/README.md

 This mod extends the MineColonies mod.
 It, and it's dependencies, are required for MC Trade Post to function.

-MC Trade Post introduces an economic system which allows the selling of excess items for Minecash (‡).
-These accounts can be used for a variety of purposes, such as bribing raiders to leave the town alone, and unlocking additional upgrades and features.
+MC Trade Post introduces an economic system which allows the selling of excess items for Trade Coins (‡).
+These coins can be used for a variety of purposes, such as bribing raiders to leave the town alone, unlocking vacations and resorts at which your colonists can improve stats and get happier, and other additional upgrades and features.

 ### In-Game How-To